19kirti/stopwatch/README.md

 ## Installation of the Game

-1. Clone the repository: `git clone https://github.com/your-username/rockPaperScissorsGame.git`
+1. Clone the repository: `git clone https://github.com/your-username/stopwatch.git`
-2. Open the project folder: ``
+2. Open the project folder: `cd stopwatch`
 3. Open `index.html` in your preferred web browser.

 ## How to use?